PranavSreekar2504/Fire-and-smoke-detection-using-yolov11/README.md

 This project is a computer vision-based fire and smoke detection system built using the YOLO (You Only Look Once) object detection model.
 The main objective is to identify fire or smoke in images, videos, or live camera feeds with high accuracy and speed.

 The system is trained on a custom dataset containing images of fire and smoke, labeled in YOLO format.
-The model learns to draw bounding boxes around the detected areas and classify them as either "fire" or "smoke."
+The model learns to:

+Draw bounding boxes around detected areas

+Classify them as either "fire" or "smoke"
-It is especially useful for safety monitoring, early fire detection, and wildfire prevention.

-Key highlights of the project:
+Use Cases:

+✅ Safety monitoring in industrial areas

+✅ Early fire detection in homes and offices

+✅ Wildfire detection in forest surveillance systems

+Key Highlights:

-Uses YOLOv11s (lightweight YOLO version) for faster inference.
+🚀 Uses YOLOv11s (lightweight YOLO version) for faster inference

-Dataset split into train, validation, and test sets.
+📊 Dataset split into train, validation, and test sets

-Configurable parameters for image size, learning rate, optimizer, etc.
+⚙️ Configurable parameters (image size, learning rate, optimizer, etc.)

-Works in Google Colab or local Python environments.
+💻 Works in Google Colab or local Python environments

 🛠️ Code Explanation (Step-by-Step)

-Here’s the step-by-step process followed in the code:

-Import YOLO and Setup Environment
+1️⃣ Import YOLO and Setup Environment

-Install the ultralytics package (YOLO framework).
+Install the ultralytics package (YOLO framework)

-Import necessary modules for model training and prediction.
+Import modules for model training and prediction

-Dataset Configuration
+2️⃣ Dataset Configuration

-A data.yaml file is used to define the dataset paths:
+Use data.yaml file to define dataset paths:

 train → path to training images